 (After 5pm or Saturday morning)

-Joint mediation session – child issues only (1 and a half hour sessions, approx.; office hours)
+Joint mediation session – approximately one and a half hour sessions (during office hours)

 £150 per person per hour

 Session summary notes